Google Cast-enabled site vs. casting a tab's audio

 • Higher quality: Chromecast-enabled sites can serve high quality content that is best for listening on audio device.
 This will often mean you'll get a higher bitrate audio or improved content.

-• Battery life and computer load: Chromecast-enabled sites play directly on a Chromecast built-in speaker, and put no load on your computer.
+• Battery life and computer load: Chromecast-enabled sites play directly on a speaker that works with Cast, and put no load on your computer.
 Casting a tab's audio requires a lot of your computer's power, which is why it's not supported on all computers.

 • Plays independently: When you play from a Chromecast-enabled site, you can shut down your computer or close the lid.
 With tab projection, you need to keep your computer on throughout the cast.